Saham Toney Treasure Hunt

 Saturday evening saw us back in the bar for a Dave Smith version of the Mr and Mrs quiz, with couples having to sit back-to-back and indicate which of them did various tasks, by raising either a pink or a blue balloon into the air.
 A tiebreaker ‘suck it and run’ caused Lynne to almost pass out, but she and Keith managed to qualify for the final, which they won – congratulations to Mr and Mrs Lister!

 Sunday dawned a much better day, which meant most of us set off to do the scatter treasure hunt, driving round Rutland and stopping off at some very pretty villages to answer a few questions.
 Back to the campsite for the traditional Show and Shine, followed by prize giving and raffle, before people began to pack up and head off home.
 Many thanks to Dave and Jan for organising what was a great weekend.
-Oh, and we won Car of Show which was really nice.

 As the season comes to an end this is the last “Weekenders” report.
 We hope you have enjoyed a look at some of the TSSC camping weekends.